charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 More display techniques have been explored, but are not widely used.
 To mention just a few, in the 1990's, were developed the **prosections views** [@prosections] that build view of high-dimensional objects through projection (in one or two dimensions), followed by section (i.e intersection of subspaces).
 Also, the **Hyperslice** [@Wijk] attempts to represents multi-dimensional function as a matrix of orthogonal two-dimensional plans.

-For very high-dimensional data, one may consider **pixel-oriented visualization** [@Keim] which consists in using each pixel to display one data value.

 ### Reduce dimensions
 Another approach to reduce cognitive complexity of multi-dimensional data, is to reduce the dimensions in some coherent way.
 For example, the **principal components analysis** (PCA) can be conducted to reduce the number of variables by combining the correlated ones [@hotelling1933analysis].
 Similarly, the **choice modeler approach** aims to evaluate multiple decision variants, in a very large decision space.
 The concept is to identify criteria that do not influence the output (here, the decision option ranking), and remove these dimensions, to simplify without loosing correctness [@Piotr].

 NEED EXAMPLE RYAN COMBINE VARIABLE UNTIL ITS 2 DIMENSIONS (RYAN)

+###Mutiple linked views
 Several options to display multi-variate data were discussed.
 However they all realistically apply to a limited number of variables.
-As dimensions of the data increase, **multiple linked views** become necessary to convey the complex information, giving different perspectives to the viewer.
+As dimensions of the data increase, it is often interesting to show several linked graphs  of the same dataset to convey the complex information.
+This solution gives different perspectives to the viewer.
+In the case of a static display, the graphs are connected by matching color coding or other corresponding parameters.
+Dynamic displays allow improvement by adding brushing and linking features (see \ref{sec:interactivefeatures}).
+A great example of multiple linked view was done by @Peter, who combined a scatterplot, a map, a pie chart and summary statistics in a single dashboard, presented in \ref{fig:Peter} [^009back].

+![The Middle Cedar visualization is an interactive webapp, allowing users to click on each point of the trade-off curve, and the corresponding land cover map will be displayed.
+Additionally, summary metrics and a pie chart provide information relative to the scenario chosen upon click[^009back] [@Peter]](../images/peter.png){#fig:Peter}

+[^009back]: The Middle Cedar visualization is availabe at https://phawthorne.github.io/mc-vis/
 ## Spatial data
 *Possible tools : ArcGIS, QGIS, PyGeoprocessing, Python, matplotlib, R, CV / HRA Dashboards*